A Team Coaching Announcement

-If you require a CRC to be done please email Susan Kirkby to obtain the access code you will need to access the system.
+If you require a CRC to be done please email Debbie to obtain the access code you will need to access the system.

 All bench personnel (Head Coach/Assistant Coach/Door Personnel) are required to have the proper coaching training for the level they are coaching as well as completing the online workbook prior to the start of the season.

 If you are unsure of what level is required for any bench position please click on Bench Coach Level Requirements below to see to the bench diagram.